Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: Benchmarking

-Figure~\ref{fig:summary_fb15k237} illustrates that for all loss functions, comparable results can be achieved, but they exhibit higher variance when trained together with the \ac{lcwa}.
-However, some interaction models seem to be more sensitive to the usage of the loss function.
-For instance, ComplEx, and RESCAL performed better when trained based on the \ac{cel} (Figure~\ref{fig:fb15k237loss_fct_each_model}), whereas translation distance models TransH, TransD and TransR benefit from the \ac{mrl}.
+\textbf{Impact of the Loss Function} Figure~\ref{fig:summary_fb15k237} illustrates that the \ac{bcel} and \ac{spl} outperform the other loss functions, but they also exhibit higher variance.
+Figure~\ref{fig:fb15k237loss_fct_each_model} (Appendix \pageref{fig:fb15k237loss_fct_each_model}) expresses that some interaction models seem to be more sensitive to the usage of different loss function.
+For instance, ConvE and TuckER suffer from the \ac{mrl} and the \ac{nssal}, DistMult together with the \ac{cel} outperforms the other loss functions.
+However, TransE performs similarly for all loss functions except the \ac{nssal}.